catseye/Tamsin/doc/Tamsin.markdown

     | program = "a" & "@" & "b" & return ok.
     + b@a
     ? expected 'a' found 'b'

-We can write a slightly more realistic scanner, too.

-    | main = program using scanner.
-    | scanner = scan using $.char.
-    | scan = "c" & "a" & "t" & return cat
-    |      | "d" & "o" & "g" & return dog.
-    | program = "cat" & "dog".
-    + catdog
-    = dog

 Parsing using a production scanner ignores any extra text given to it, just like the built-in parser.